 One is considered qualified to win the King Faisal International Service to Islam Prize, if they rendered exceptional services to Islam and Muslims through knowledge and deeds, or provided other outstanding services leading to far-reaching benefits to Islam and Muslims, and meeting one or more of the prize’s objectives as determined by the respective Selection Committee.Apply now for the Service to Islam Prize

-- An official letter of nomination for each nominee separately, adequately justifying the nomination and outlining the nominee's services to Islam and Muslims.
+- An official letter of nomination for each nominee separately, adequately justifying the nomination and outlining the nominee’s achievements in thesubject-matter of the prize.

-- A general information form filled by the nominee; this form can be duplicated if more than one candidate is nominated.
+- A general information form to be filled by the nominee; this form can be duplicated if more than one candidate is nominated.

-- A certificate written in Arabic calligraphy, describing the work for which the winner is awarded the Prize.
+- A certificate written in Arabic calligraphy featuring the laureate’s name with a brief description of the work for which s/he is awarded the Prize.

 - A sum of SR 750,000 (US$ 200,000).